AnnotationPortal/DatathonandHackathon.github.io/README.md

 Participants are invited to use our Annotation Portal at https://datathon.annotationportal.com.
 The functionality of the portal will be explained at the first workshop.
 You do not need to register in advance.
 Once you register, please make sure to remember your password.

 **IMPORTANT:** Please make sure you register to the portal with the same email address you used to register for this challenge.
-Please use "Antisemitism" for "Annotation Type" when registering.
-You can annotate all the samples provided in the class "Antisemitism".
+Please use "Datathon" for "Annotation Type" when registering.
+You can upload & annotate your scraped in the class "Datathon_Upload".
 You can see how you have annotated the dataset by using the "Export" button in the portal.